 receive email notifications each time this report is published.

-* All monthly measurements are calculated using seasonally adjusted data, and percentage changes are calculated month over month, unless stated otherwise.
+* All measurements are calculated using seasonally adjusted data, and percentage changes are calculated month over month, unless stated otherwise.

 To see the previous month's report, click here.
 For the report from a year ago, click here.